North Woodstock Village Corners

 Donated by North Woodstock citizens.
 Nov.
 22, 1986

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Pulpit Rock Road (approx. 3 miles away); The Woodstock Academy (approx. 3.1 miles away); Woodstock (approx. 3.1 miles away); Town of Woodstock War Memorials (approx. 3.2 miles away); Town of Woodstock War Memorial I (approx. 3.2 miles away); Plaine Hill (approx. 3.3 miles away); Quasset School (approx. 3.8 miles away); South Woodstock (approx. 4.1 miles away).
 Touch for a list and map of all markers in Woodstock.

 Categories. • Industry & Commerce • Roads & Vehicles • Settlements & Settlers •

 Credits.
 This page was last revised on September 29, 2018.
 This page originally submitted on September 24, 2018.
-This page has been viewed 34 times since then.
+This page has been viewed 36 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on September 24, 2018. • Andrew Ruppenstein was the editor who published this page.